SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 ## Auth code with PKCE flow

 For this, go to the `NoteController` in the `Notes.MvcApp` project and uncomment the `[Authorize]` attribute.
 This should be the only `Authorize` attribute that should be uncommented.
 This will then cause the `.AddOpenIdConnect(OpenIdConnectDefaults.AuthenticationScheme, options => { ... })` to be called.
-This will then cause the `Auth code with PKCE` flow to be used.

 Also, ensure that the default challege scheme in the `program.cs` file of the `Notes.MvcApp` is set to ` options.DefaultChallengeScheme = OpenIdConnectDefaults.AuthenticationScheme;` within the `builder.Services.AddAuthentication(options => { ... })` method.
-This will ensure that the `.AddOpenIdConnect(OpenIdConnectDefaults.AuthenticationScheme, options => { ... })` handler is used for the challenge lower down in the code.
+This will ensure that the `.AddOpenIdConnect(OpenIdConnectDefaults.AuthenticationScheme, options => { ... })` handler is used for the challenge.

 ## Authentication with Private Key JWT